hebeallrusty/PortaNas/readme.md

 8. Enable SSH (see [here](https://www.raspberrypi.org/documentation/remote-access/ssh/) for details on the `raspi-config` method)

 9. For a self contained system the SD card can be used as the usable storage space.
 For this set-up we will create a new partition that will be used for storage, by shrinking the Root partition to 8GiB and creating a new EXT4 partition in the remaining space.
-This can best be achieved through item 6 or 7 [here](https://elinux.org/RPi_Resize_Flash_Partitions#Manually_resizing_the_SD_card_on_Raspberry_Pi). *It is much easier to use Gparted on another system as this has a better visual representation of what is being done to avoid mistakes being made.*
+This can be achieved through item 6 or 7 [here](https://elinux.org/RPi_Resize_Flash_Partitions#Manually_resizing_the_SD_card_on_Raspberry_Pi). *It is much easier however to use Gparted on another system as this has a better visual representation of what is being done to avoid mistakes being made.*

-10. The usable size of the storage partition can be used by reducing the reserved blocks on it (these are mainly used by the system if it runs out of space to keep things working, however the system partition will have it's own reserved blocks).
+10. The usable size of the storage partition can be increased by reducing the reserved blocks on it (these are mainly used by the system if it runs out of space to keep things working, however the system partition will have it's own reserved blocks).
 Reduce the reserved blocks on this new EXT4 partition to zero using:

 	`tune2fs -m0 /DEVICEPARTITION`